ajmal017/portfolio-3/README.md

 ## Notebook

-The notebook file is just for convenience for the reader.
+The notebook file is just for convenience of the reader.

 ```py2ng.py``` converts ```.py``` to ```.ipynb```.